ajaypro/Daily-Learnings/android/MemoryManagement.md

 ### General

+* For android the instances and references variables gets stored in registers unlike stack in java's JVM.
 * When an object is created with new keyword its created in heap memory of RAM and its reference variables will hold the address of this heap memory.
    `Bus bus = new Bus`